Onboarding for growth

 A structured approach to competence management is helpful throughout all phases, from recruiting to the periodical evaluations.
 What you do the initial evaluation, already in the recruiting phase, and construct a initial training program to cover any weakness you discovered, we call it our Onboarding Program.

 Onboarding program for a Sales Person

-Below you find a template to use to create your own onboarding program.
-Fill the boxes with the training, meetings, and activities that your new hire should be planned to do within different time horizons.
+Below is a template to use to create your own onboarding program.
+Fill the boxes with the training, meetings, and activities that your new hire should plan to do within different time horizons.
 To help you organise your thoughts, go area by area, one by one, and fill in the boxes.
-You may be surprised at the end by the quantity of activities the new hire need to do to get up to speed.
+You may be surprised at the end by the quantity of activities the new hire needs to do to get up to speed.
 Keep this is mind when you set the expectations for sales and productivity for the fist couple of months!

-Many of the activities sucha as “getting to know the company” , and walk through of practical tools and arrangements need to happen early on, and others will be more evenly spread out over the year.
-We suggest you stage the learning in
+Many of the activities, sucha as “getting to know the company,” need to happen early on, and others will be more evenly spread out over the year.
+We suggest you stage the learning in the following time categries:

 - Immediate (< 2weeks)